Welcome to SureClaim‘s claim education resources!

 Young people whose parents are going to retire in near future or who have parents beyond the retirement age must make timely provisions to prepare well in advance for life’s uncertainties.
 There are three options they can explore to provide adequate health cover for their parents.

 - Cover your parents in group health policy if your employer offers you this option

-- Buy dedicated cover for your parents directly from insurance company
+- Buy a dedicated cover for your parents directly from the insurance company